getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/getting-started.md

 sidebar_order: 1
 ---

-In this tutorial, you will import the backend app source code into your local development environment, add the Sentry SDK and initialize it.
+In this tutorial, you will import the backend app source code into your local development environment, add the Sentry SDK, and initialize it.

 > **Note:** If you're using your own source code you can skip this tutorial and instead
 >